 We encourage economists, computer scientists, legal scholars, business school researchers, security and privacy specialists, as well as industry experts to submit their research and participate by attending the workshop.
 Suggested topics include (but are not limited to) empirical and theoretical studies of:

 - Models and analysis of online crime (including botnets, ransomware, and underground markets)

 - Security standards and regulation

 - Incentives for information sharing and cooperation

 - Cyber-security policy

 - Incentives for and against pervasive monitoring threats

 Submitted manuscripts should represent significant and novel research contributions.
 WEIS has no formal formatting guidelines.
 Previous contributors spanned fields from economics and psychology to computer science and law, each with different norms and expectations about manuscript length and formatting.
+This year, authors have the option to submit their manuscripts in anonymized form for double-blind review.
 Advisable rules of thumb include: using past WEIS accepted papers as templates and adhering to your community’s publication standards.

 Please submit your papers via EasyChair.

 Authors whose papers appear at the workshop will be invited to submit a revised version to a special issue of the Journal of Cybersecurity, an interdisciplinary open access journal published by Oxford University Press.
 Revised papers will undergo an additional round of peer review after the workshop, and accepted papers will appear in the special issue.
 Please note that publication charges must be paid to facilitate open access, but a publishing fund is available to authors whose institutions cannot pay.
 For more information please see http://cybersecurity.oxfordjournals.org/for_authors/index.html.